JGomezSec/Cybersecurity-Journal/README.md

-# 🛡️ Cybersecurity Learning Journal (Cisco NetAcad)
+# 🛡️ Cybersecurity Learning Journal

 Welcome to my public journal documenting my progress and knowledge acquisition in cybersecurity!

-This repository serves as a daily log of my learning journey, primarily focused on the **Cisco Networking Academy Introduction to Cybersecurity** course.
+This repository serves as a daily log of my learning journey.

 ---